-Students who satisfied the conditions of probation except they were unable to repeat the failed nutrition and dietetics course in the Probationary Semester because it was not offered will be returned to good academic standing for the semester following the Probationary Semester (the "Subsequent")

-Semester"), contingent upon successfully repeating the failed nutrition and dietetics course in that semester.
-Students who do not receive a "B" or higher in the failed nutrition course or fail to meet any other academic standard in the Subsequent Semester, will be dismissed from the graduate program in which the student is enrolled.
+Students who satisfied the conditions of probation except they were unable to repeat the failed Nutrition and Dietetics course in the Probationary Semester because it was not offered will be returned to good academic standing for the semester following the Probationary Semester (Subsequent Semester), contingent upon successfully repeating the failed Nutrition and Dietetics course in that semester.
+Students who do not receive a "B" or higher in the failed nutrition course or fail to meet any other academic standard in the Subsequent Semester, will be dismissed from the Nutrition and Dietetics graduate program in which the student is enrolled.